General Intelligence Service (Sudan): Democratic Republic of Sudan (1969–1985)

-Colonel Gaafar Nimeiry's coup in May 1969 fundamentally reorganised Sudan's intelligence apparatus.
+Colonel Gaafar Nimeiry's coup on 25 May 1969 fundamentally reorganised Sudan's intelligence apparatus.
 The new regime immediately expanded the military's role in internal security.
-Under the Revolutionary Command Council (RCC) (1969–1971), Military Intelligence was enlarged and directed to investigate and neutralise domestic opposition groups.
-Following a Communist-backed coup attempt in 1971, the regime created distinct security organisations: in late 1969 a National Security Organisation (NSO) was formed out of the army's intelligence branch, and an autonomous General Security Organisation (GSO) was carved out of the police Special Branch.
+Under the National Revolutionary Command Council (NRCC), military intelligence was enlarged and directed to investigate and neutralise domestic opposition groups.
+Following a Communist-backed coup attempt in 1971, the regime created distinct security organisations: in late 1969, the National Security Organisation (NSO) was formed out of the army's intelligence branch, and the General Security Organisation (GSO) was carved out of the police's intelligence.
 By 1973, the GSO was removed from police control and placed under direct executive authority, wielding broad powers of search, arrest, and detention.
 This dual structure, military NSO and civilian GSO, gave Nimeiry's government an extensive reach in internal surveillance and counter-intelligence.

-In August 1978, Nimeiry merged these bodies into a single State Security Organisation (SSO).
+In August 1978, Nimeiry merged these bodies into the State Security Organisation (SSO).
 The SSO was placed under Major General Omar Muhammad al-Tayib, a close confidant of Nimeiry (he was later vice president), and it grew into a vast apparatus with about 45,000 personnel, rivaling the regular armed forces in size.
 The SSO combined military intelligence resources with secret police functions and became the regime's principal tool of internal control.
 It monitored and repressed political opponents through widespread surveillance, arbitrary arrests, disappearances, and special security courts with draconian powers.

 The military intelligence under Nimeiry took on a counter-coup role, after 1971 it focused on detecting threats within the armed forces, even providing a dedicated 400-man presidential guard unit for Nimeiry's protection.
 The SSO's mandate extended across domestic security: it coordinated intelligence from the army and police, ran its own detention centers, managed censorship, and oversaw border security (e.g. passport control).
 By the early 1980s, the mere name "State Security" evoked fear among Sudanese, as the SSO had effectively become a secret police force enforcing Nimeiry's one-party state.
 This apparatus was notorious for severe human rights abuses, which included torture of detainees and harsh "State Security Courts" for political cases.

-Nimeiry's security apparatus persisted until his overthrow in April 1985.
+Nimeiry's security apparatus persisted until his overthrow on 6 April 1985.
 Following the popular uprising that toppled Nimeiry, the SSO was dissolved and its legal foundations (the 1973 National Security Act and 1978 SSO Act) were repealed.
 The dismantling of the SSO marked the end of an era in which military intelligence and state security were fused into an all-powerful internal security organisation.
 Many of its operatives were purged or fled; some files and records of the SSO's activities came to light during the post-Nimeiry transitional justice efforts.
 However, the legacy of an intelligence apparatus deeply involved in domestic repression would influence all subsequent Sudanese governments.